HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 ### Render Grid for Debugging

-As we add more experiences, we'll need a better way to confirm that the grid is configured correctly.
+As we add more experiences, we'll need a way to confirm that the grid is configured correctly.
 Let's add a `renderGrid` method to `scene.tsx`:

 ```typescript
   renderGrid()